thomas-maurice/chatjs/README.md

      0. You just DO WHAT THE FUCK YOU WANT TO.

+## Features
+For now the app supports only one big chatroom.
+The main functionalities are :

+ * [Markdown](http://daringfireball.net/projects/markdown/) formating for all your messages
+ * User nicknames, and nickname changes
+ * Nickname color, and randomization of it via Alt + c
+ * User list in the chat
+ * Auto reconnection on server or client failure
+ * Connection/Deconnection notification
+ * Some smileys :)
+ * Clickable links
+ * Ninja mode (accessible via Alt + n) it will make the message disapear from your console after 2 minutes.
+Handy if you are at work ;)

 ## Build
 To build it you need the following :

  * node.js
  * npm
  * bower (install with `sudo npm install -g bower`)